slog-rs/slog/README.md

 }
 ```

-See `examples/features.rs` for full code.
+See `examples/features.rs` for full/current code.

 Read [Documentation](//dpc.github.io/slog-rs/) for details and features.